The Saracens Foundation are extremely proud of our ever-growing disABILITY sport programmes that support a wide range of individuals and needs.

 To find out about each programme select from the options below

-Sarrie’s Inspire is the Saracens Sport Foundation’s very own disABILITY school sport provision aimed at SEN school classes and groups across North London and Hertfordshire.
-Located at Allianz park on our own 80m indoor track, we are also very lucky to have our own on-site sensory room, providing a respite area for participants throughout the session.
+Sarrie’s Inspire is the Saracens Foundation’s very own disABILITY school sport provision aimed at SEN school classes and groups across North London and Hertfordshire.
+Located at Copthall Stadium on our own 80m indoor track, we are also very lucky to have our own on-site sensory room, providing a respite area for participants throughout the session.

 Sarrie’s Inspire sessions promote fun and active learning through various multi-skill activities that have been specially designed to enhance the physical and mental ability of the participants whilst also providing a fun and sociable environment.
 Specialist equipment is utilised to engage participants of all abilities.
 Sessions are delivered by our highly enthusiastic and motivated coaches to provide the best development and learning opportunities possible.